-An employee on RG5b is redeployed into a new post at RG4m.
-They will remain on RG5b for 4 years and will not receive any further increments although they will receive cost of living awards.
+An employee on RG5b (below the gateway) is redeployed into a new post at RG4m (above the gateway).
+Although the post is graded at RG4m, they will remain on RG5b salary for 4 years with full pay protection on their existing spinal column point (SCP), but they will not receive any further increments although they will receive cost of living awards.
 At the end of 4 years, their pay will reduce to the top of RG4m.